superfly/docs/flyctl/cmd/flyctl_config.md

-The `config` commands allow you to work with an application's configuration.
+The CONFIG commands allow you to work with an application's configuration.

 ## Usage
 ~~~
 flyctl config [command] [flags]
 ~~~